bchamidou/Social-Network-API/README.md

 1. Clone the GitHub repository to you local computer.
 Click on the following link.
 * Repository link : https://github.com/bchamidou/bchamidou/Social-Network-API

 2. Install the following packages:
-    - Connect to MySql and use databases dedicated
-    - Run the command npm install
-    - Run the command source db/schema.sql to create the database.
-    - Run the command npm run seed to seed the database.
+    - Run the command npm install to download the packages.
-    - Run the command node start to run the software.
+    - Then run the command node start to run the software.

     The application will then begin to run locally.